juro-privacy/free-privacy-notice/README.md

 Check it out here: https://juro.com/#privacy-popup

-Now, you can use the design patterns created for the Juro privacy notice on your own website privacy notice for free!
-You just need to include a link back to our site with this wording: "This privacy notice was built based on an open source design from https://juro.com.
-Get these patterns free at github.com/rmabey/juro-privacy"
+Now, you can use the design patterns created for the Juro privacy notice on your own website privacy notice for free! *You just need to include a link back to our site with this wording: "This privacy notice was built based on an open source design from https://juro.com.
+Get these patterns free at github.com/juro-privacy*"

 The privacy design patterns offered include:

 - A 'privacy summary' modal
 - The full layered privacy notice

+Important:

-Important: Users of the privacy design patterns expressly agree that they do not consider the patterns legal advice in any way.
-The wording of the legal text included was created for Juro and you must customise the design patterns and wording to your own privacy requirements.
-The Juro privacy notice uses icons from streamlineicons.com - these icons are not open source and can be used only for this project.
+- Users of the privacy design patterns expressly agree that they *do not consider the patterns legal advice in any way*.
+- The wording of the legal text included was created for Juro and you *must customise* the design patterns and wording to your own privacy requirements.
+- The Juro privacy notice uses icons from streamlineicons.com - these icons are *not* open source and can be used *only for this project*.